When Ade and I first started travelling, the internet was still a fairly new concept and travel apps weren’t even on the horizon.

 This is another one I use all the time.
 At home I generally use it to get the best route for my destination when I’m driving, but while travelling I use it to walk through cities, to find nearby restaurants, ATMs, cafes.
 You name it.
 It is one of the most useful tools a traveller can have.
 Part map, part guidebook, you can even check out reviews to see what others thought of that restaurant you’re planning on checking out.

 While we’re on Google, the Google Translate app is another useful tool for travellers.
 Just put in the language of the country you’re in (make sure you’ve toggled correctly, ie do you want English to Italian or vice versa?) and then type in the word or phrase you need translated.
 There is a microphone if you’d prefer not to type.
-There’s also a handy camera function so you can hold your device over foreign text and it will translate it into your preferred language, ideal for when you want to read a menu.

 This is another one of those apps we use all the time at home in Melbourne and when we’re overseas.
-We speak to a lot of people who have told us they’ve never thought to use this one overseas and wondered whether they needed a different app for each country.
+We speak to a lot of people who have told us they’ve never thought to use this overseas and wondered whether they needed a different app for each country.

 You don’t.